Can I Make a Broken Blood Vessel In My Eye Heal Faster?

-We’ve all had irritated, bloodshot eyes at one time or another, perhaps from too little sleep, allergies, or dry eyes.
-The thin pink or reddish lines typically go away with eye drops, or a good night’s rest, or by taking precautions against the causes of your allergies or dry eyes.
+We’ve all had irritated, bloodshot eyes at one time or another.
+This could be from too little sleep, allergies, or dry eyes.
+The redness typically goes away with eye drops, a good night’s rest, or allergy medication.
+But if you have a lingering red spot on your eye, you may wonder, “Can I make a broken blood vessel in my eye heal faster?”

-A broken blood vessel in your eye is also known as a subconjunctival hemorrhage.
-The conjunctiva is the thin membrane that covers the front of your eye, and the sclera is the thick white outer layer of your eyeball.
-When any of the tiny blood vessels in the conjunctive break, the bleeding appears as a bright red spot on the sclera, or the white of your eye.
+A broken blood vessel in your eye is also known as a subconjunctival hemorrhage .
+The conjunctiva is the thin membrane that covers the front of your eye.
+The sclera is the thick white outer layer of your eyeball.
+When tiny blood vessels in the conjunctiva break, the bleeding appears as a bright red spot on the sclera.

-Some of the more common causes of broken blood vessels in the eye include:
+Some of the more common causes of broken blood vessels in the eye include:close-up of a person with broken blood vessels in their eye

 • Trauma to the eye